RedSailTechnologies/boatswain/docs/api/application.md

 <p align="right"><a href="#top">Top</a></p>

 ## application.proto
-Kraken is the service managing external cluster connections.
+Application is the service for reading data about deployed applications.
-The api can be hit at /api/redsail.bosn.Kraken/&lt;Method&gt;.

 <a name="redsail.bosn.ApplicationCluster"></a>